meganzhang88/comp410/README.md

-# This folder includes all assignments completed in COMP 410 Data Structures
+# This repository contains all the assignments completed in COMP 410 Data Structures